lightalchemist/nonlocal-image-edit/README.md

 The binary `tests` runs some simple unit tests to check that the numerical methods work as expected.

 The following will generate a Makefile for a "Release" build and use the Spectra library for computing the top K eigenvectors in the final step of the algorithm.
 Set `-DUSE_SPECTRA="OFF"` to use the eigen solver provided by Eigen.
-Set `-DUSE_BLAS="ON"` to compile against BLAS and LAPACK libraries or exclude it to not link against those libraries.
+Set `-DUSE_BLAS="ON"` to have Eigen use the BLAS and LAPACK libraries or exclude it to not link against those libraries.

 ```bash
 mkdir build